 What could they do differently?
 Maybe an asterisk at the bottom saying that American is still working on trying to get your flight to have an on-time departure and you are expected to be at the airport for the time of the original flight in the case they can make that happen.
 Would that make people happier or more upset?
 Knowing I have to be at the airport on time just to wait for 2 hours because American (or any other airline) can’t decide what time my flight is going to leave is not going to bring me joy.

-I’m sure some people don’t get alerts like I do and just showed up at the airport, only to see the flight was delayed.
-So for them, American switching planes and cutting what could have been a two-hour delay to a one-hour delay is a huge win.
+I’m sure some people don’t get alerts like I do and just show up at the airport, only to see the delayed flight.
+So for them, AA switching planes and cutting what could have been a two-hour delay to a one-hour delay is a huge win.

 I’d say, just know when you get a flight notice about a delay, it might not actually happen.
 Plan on getting to the airport for an on-time departure but be ready to wait out the delay.
 Here’s an instance where having access to a lounge at the airport really comes in handy.
 It’s just a pity we don’t currently have access to the American lounge.